A Complete Overview Of Endovascular surgery

 Sometimes indirect CCFs can be resolved spontaneously.
 Manual carotid compression might opt in case of low-risk CCFs because it can cure almost 30% of the fistulas.
 Patients with retrograde filling of the cortical venous system should be treated by a transarterial or transvenous approach, as they at the risk of intracranial haemorrhage.

 No matter which procedure we choose, we have an expert team of doctors and resources to perform a successful surgery.
 We, Sunshine Hospitals always strives hard to reduce the complications for the best outcome and long-term health of our patients.
-If you are suffering from any neurological problems contact our experts right away to get the best treatment options.

 About The Doctor: